-

 Contraventions of certain provisions of the My Health Records Act are ‘interferences with privacy’ for the purposes of the Privacy Act and the OAIC may investigate those contraventions either under the Privacy Act (using the investigative provisions in Part V of the Privacy Act) or under the My Health Records Act.
 The My Health Records Enforcement Guidelines provide guidance about the OAIC’s approach to investigating these My Health Records Act contraventions.

-Section 56ET(3) of the Competition and Consumer Act extends the application of the OAIC’s regulatory powers under Part V of the Privacy Act to include the enforcement of privacy safeguards and privacy or confidentiality related CDR Rules under the CDR scheme.
-Therefore, the Commissioner can investigate an act or practice that may be a breach of the privacy safeguards and privacy or confidentiality related CDR Rules under the CDR scheme.
+Section 56ET(3) of the Competition and Consumer Act extends the application of the OAIC’s regulatory powers under Part V of the Privacy Act to include the enforcement of the CDR privacy safeguards and privacy or confidentiality related CDR Rules under the CDR scheme.
+Therefore, the Commissioner can investigate an act or practice that may be a breach of the CDR privacy safeguards and privacy or confidentiality related CDR Rules under the CDR scheme.

 It is open to the OAIC to use a combination of privacy regulatory powers to address a particular matter.